The Classic 10 Day China Itinerary: Shanghai, Beijing, and more!

 YuYuan Garden

-Huangshan or, in English, Yellow Mountain, is an easy day trip from Shanghai by high speed train.
+Shanghai Extension Option: Huangshan or, in English, Yellow Mountain, is an easy day trip from Shanghai by high speed train.
 You can visit China Highlights for more information about Huangshan.
-I didn't end up going here, but my friend did.
-At first, she thought she needed two days for it, but she was able to ascend and descend all in a days work.
 If you're in decent physical shape, a day trip is likely all you need.
 If you'd rather take it easy, there are some hotels on the mountain you can stay at, or you can stay in the nearby town.
 When the weather's nice, you can also usually camp out near the top of the mountain.

-Another quick trip from Shanghai is both the small water town of Suzhou, known as the "Venice of China," and Hangzhou, a much larger city that houses the famous Xihu, or West Lake.
+On your third day, take a day trip to either Suzhou or Hangzhou, both easily accessible by high-speed train from Shanghai.
+Suzhou, known as the "Venice of China," and Hangzhou, a much larger city that houses the famous Xihu, or West Lake, are both viable day trip options.
 If you have to choose one, I'd choose Suzhou, but that's based on my own preference.
 Both are lovely in different ways.

 Suzhou also is home to the Humble Administrator's Garden (70 yuan admission), close to the Suzhou Museum (free).
-I went to both.
-I went during winter, so it wasn't as beautiful as it would be during spring and summer, but it was still really cool.
-The museum was, I thought, a bit too large, but even if it wasn't free (it is) it still would be worth a visit.
+I went to both during winter, so it wasn't as beautiful as it would be during spring and summer, but they are still worth a visit.
+If anything, the museum was too large, but you can always skip what you're not interested in.

 A wooden boat with a white rope on it.
 In a green-blue colored canal.
 A circular opening with a bridge ahead, and a large building on stones to the right.
 2 red lanterns half-cut off on the left side.